 - Choose fresh, healthy foods whenever possible.
 Fast food, takeout, restaurant meals and packaged foods are usually full of extra calories, fat, sugar and salt that are not good for your child’s health.

 - Talk with your child about healthy food and drink choices.
 With so many health claims on food labels, it can be hard to know what is healthy and what is not.
 If you are not sure, your child’s health care team can help with this.

 - Reward your child in ways that do not involve food.
-Instead of giving your child sweets or junk food as a treat, consider giving him the healthier (and more meaningful) gift of a smile, hug or time together.
+Instead of giving your child sweets or junk food as a treat, consider giving them the healthier (and more meaningful) gift of a smile, hug or time together.
 It is even better if you do something active with that time!

 - Do not drink soda, sweetened drinks and fruit juice (even 100% juice and drinks with sugar substitutes).
 Each of these drinks are strongly linked to weight gain.
 Drink water to stay hydrated and low-fat milk for vitamin D and calcium.

-Sleep and Physical Activity
+Sleep and physical activity